DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 If you're shy, Grindr and Instagram are great ways to connect with local gay guys.

-Any gay slang Mexican words gay travellers should know?
+Any gay slang Mexican words gay travelers should know?

 Here are some of the main ones I recommend to get you started: